bartkessels/bartkessels.github.io/_posts/android/create-an-application/2024-03-20-android-studio-preview.md

 ## Display the preview

-If we build the application, Android Studio should display the preview window by default, otherwise you can click on the _Code & Preview_ button in the upper right corner of the file you have open.
+If we build the application, Android Studio should display the preview window by default; otherwise you can click on the _Code & Preview_ button in the upper right corner of the file you have open.

 ![Android Studio with code and the preview](/assets/images/android/create-an-application/android-studio-code-with-preview.png)

+* The entire application can be found [github.com/bartkessels/basic-android-app](https://github.com/bartkessels/basic-android-app)
+* Just the code that's been created in this post in the [tutorial/android-studio-preview branch](https://github.com/bartkessels/basic-android-app/tree/tutorial/android-studio-preview)